 It makes no sense whatsoever for someone wanting to create a mainstream eCommerce website to choose anything other than Shopify or EKM/Shopwired for UK users.
 For a detailed explanation see this post: Magento Or Shopify, Which Solution Should You Choose?

-The beauty of using a cloud-based solution like Shopify is that if required, you can do some of the simpler set up yourself and save some of the development costs.
+The beauty of using a cloud-based solution like Shopify is that if required, you can do some of the more straightforward set up yourself and save some of the development costs.

 Creating your website using an agency, you'll be looking at around £10k all in with a decent SEO plan, maintenance fees and don't forget the £79 monthly hosting charge.